Kubernetes RBAC is an efficient role-based authorization method used to provide granular access to resources in a Kubernetes cluster.

 In Kubernetes, RBAC policies can be used to manage the access rights of a system user (User or Group) as well as those of service accounts (Service Account).

-There are other ways to authorize users in Kubernetes such as ABAC (Attribute-based access control), through Webhook or Node Authorization, but the most widely used and native authorization mechanism available in stable version is RBAC.
+There are other ways to authorize users in Kubernetes such as ABAC (Attribute-based access control), through Webhook or Node Authorization, but the most widely used and native authorization mechanism available in the stable version is RBAC.

 Practically all interaction with the resources is done through its API server, which means that, in the end, everything is limited to making HTTP requests to the said server (an essential component of the master node/s or Control Panel ).